realworldocaml/book/en/prologue.md

 statically type-safe way, whereas the same idioms required runtime checks in languages such as C++ or Java.
-In 2000, Jacques Garrigue extended OCaml with several new features such as polymorphic methods and variants and labelled and optional arguments.
+In 2000, Jacques Garrigue extended OCaml with several new features such as polymorphic methods and variants and labeled and optional arguments.

 The last decade has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing